Star Wars’ Daisy Ridley responds to Rise of Skywalker response: “The place’s the love gone?” - TheNewsTrace

 Daisy Ridley has responded to the divisive fan response to the Star Wars: The Rise of Skywalker.

-The actress portrayed Rey in the most up-to-date trilogy of the sci-fi saga, a younger girl deserted by her dad and mom on a desert planet, who goes on to develop into a robust Jedi knight.
+The actress portrayed Rey in the most up-to-date trilogy of the sci-fi saga, a younger girl deserted by her dad and mom on a desert planet, who goes on to grow to be a robust Jedi knight.

 Whereas that includes as a visitor on Dragcast, a podcast hosted by drag queen Nina West, she talked about coping with the intense fan response to the newest chapter in the collection.